Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 Age: 80 Female | $46.00 | $46.10 | $185.04 | $214 |

-So who has the cheapest auto insurance for seniors?
-When it comes to companies that offer the best auto insurance rates for senior men and women, Progressive and Geico insurance for seniors often comes out on top.
+So, who has the cheapest auto insurance for seniors?
+Regarding companies offering the best auto insurance rates for senior men and women, Progressive and Geico often come out on top.
 In Maine and Louisiana, Progressive does have slightly better rates.

 Remember, the state and city you live in will also affect your rates whether you are a mature driver or not.

-AARP and AAA auto insurance for seniors over 65 provide similar rates to Progressive and Geico.
+AARP and AAA auto insurance for seniors over 65 provide rates similar to those of Progressive and Geico.
 Is AARP auto insurance a good deal?
 The best way to know if AAA or AARP auto insurance may be a good deal for you is by comparison shopping.

 However, if you are 80 or older, you may have trouble finding car insurance over 80 in the first place.
 Some larger commercial companies will not insure drivers that age even with a clean driving record.